caxton-college/media_server/README.md

 # media_server
-Simple media API to be used fetched by local displays
+Simple media API to be fetched by local displays